hailelagi/porcupine/README.md

 # Porcupine (go)

-A key-value store server.
+A tiny distributed key-value store server for localhost.
 See also: [porcupine-rs](https://github.com/hailelagi/porcupine-rs)

 ## Getting started
 Start a single node porcupine, which default to `localhost:8080`: